truenas/documentation/content/SCALE/SCALETutorials/Apps/MinIOClustersSCALE/MinIOClustering.md

 {{< toc >}}

 On TrueNAS SCALE 20.12-ALPHA and later, users can create a MinIO S3 distributed instance to scale out and handle individual node failures.
-A node refers to a single TrueNAS storage system in a cluster.
+A node is a single TrueNAS storage system in a cluster.

 The examples below use four TrueNAS systems to create a distributed cluster.
 For more information on MinIO distributed setups, refer to the [MinIO documentation](https://docs.min.io/docs/distributed-minio-quickstart-guide.html).